 The first indication is normally blurred vision that can normally be corrected through the use of glasses.
 As the cornea stretches and thins, one may experience a sudden clouding in one eye that clears over next few weeks or months.
 This is a condition known as “acute hydrops” and occurs when fluid is suddenly infused into the stretched cornea.
 In more advanced cases of keratoconus, a patient may experience scarring at the apex of the corneal bulge which can result in additional vision loss.

 How is Keratoconus Treated?

-INTACTS® are a great solution for patients who don’t do well with contact lends are not able to obtain satisfactory results with glasses or contacts.
+INTACTS® are a great solution for patients who don’t do well with contact lenses or are not able to obtain satisfactory results with glasses or contacts.
 INTACTS® are placed in the periphery of the cornea which helps flatten the cornea.
 There are many cases in which the use of INTACTS® can postpone or eliminate the need for cornea transplant.

 Corneal Collagen Crosslinking (CXL)

 Patients with mild to moderate keratoconus can undergo Corneal Collagen Crosslinking as an alternative treatment.
 The cross-linking procedure adds what is known as “cross beams” or cross links to the cornea to make it more stable.
 The reason why the condition exists is because the cornea has become too weak due to a lack of these cross linking collagen fibers.
 This treatment is performed in New York City with Dr. Sambursky personally overseeing the surgery.

 If you would like to schedule a consultation with Dr. Sambursky and the team at Ophthalmic Associates of the Southern Tier regarding keratoconus treatment, contact our office today of fill out the consultation request form on this page.